TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Syntax/TypoScriptSyntax/Index.rst

 - **removeFromList:** Removes a comma-separated list of values from an existing comma-separated list of values.

+- **uniqueList:** Removes duplicate entries from a comma-separated list of values.

+- **reverseList:** Reverses the order of entries in a comma-separated list of values.

+- **sortList:** Sorts the entries in a comma-separated list of values.

+  Optional parameters are

+  - **ascending:** Sort the items in ascending order: First numbers from small to big, then letters in alphabetical order.
+This is the default method.
+  - **descending:** Sort the items in descending order: First letters in descending order, then numbers from big to small.
+  - **numeric:** Apply numeric sorting: Numbers from small to big, letters sorted after "0".

+  Multiple parameters are separated by comma.

 There is a hook inside class TypoScriptParser (formerly class.t3lib\_tsparser.php), which can be used to define more such functions.